LoadLineCalibration/DXEditPlus/README.md

 # DXEditPlus
 An attempt to recreate better level editor for Deus Ex.

-Some features I've alreadsy implemented:
+Extended/Improved features I've alreadsy implemented:
 * High-precision texture rotation.
 The minimal step is 0.001°
 * Startup check.
 Check if all EditPackages are exist, so we can safely contiunue loading the editor.
 * Search in Class Browser.